atrosekta/rust-electrical-wiki/content/logic.md

 Notes:

-- When power is applied to the Block Passthrough input on the side, power will be prevented from passing though
+- When power is applied to the Block Passthrough input on the side, power will be prevented from passing though.
-- When passthrough is blocked, it will also block any components active usage effectively hiding them from batteries
+- When passthrough is blocked, it will also block any components [Active Usage](powerstorage.html##-Battery-Active-Usage-VS-Actual-Power-Consumed), effectively hiding them from batteries when offline.

 ---